Quasi-periodic Eruptions from Stellar-mass Black Holes Impacting Accretion Disks in Galactic Nuclei: Introduction

-However, local approximations \citep{yao2025ApJ...978...91Y, huang2025ApJ...993..186H} that neglect the central SMBH's gravity effectively treat the secondary's Hill radius as infinite, i.e. all the gas in the simulation domain will be affected.
-In reality, the Hill radius of a stellar EMRI is only $\sim$ 2--3 times larger than its physical radius, so the artificial enlargement of the Hill radius inflates the gas reservoir available, making a stellar EMRI appear more effective at powering QPEs than it would be in a realistic global potential.
+In reality, the Hill radius of a stellar EMRI is only $\sim$ 2--3 times larger than its physical radius.
+Local simulations \citep{yao2025ApJ...978...91Y, huang2025ApJ...993..186H} that neglect the central SMBH's gravity effectively allow the Hill radius to extend to the boundary of their computational domain.
+If this domain is significantly larger than the true Hill radius, the gas reservoir available for perturbation could be overestimated, making a stellar EMRI appear more effective at powering QPEs than it would be in a realistic global potential.
 In the opposite direction, semi-analytical calculations such as \citep{linial2023ApJ} ignore the Hill radius entirely.
 In striking contrast, for a 100 $M_\odot$ black hole the Hill radius reaches $R_\textrm{H} \sim 10 R_\odot$, which is orders of magnitude larger than the Bondi radius $\sim 0.02\, R_\odot$ used by them to estimate the shocked mass.
 As a result, a substantial reservoir of gas lying between the Bondi and Hill spheres can be gravitationally perturbed, heated, and later ejected, strongly affecting both the total energy budget and the symmetry of the two-sided flares.

-To summarize, only global three-dimensional hydrodynamic simulations that self-consistently include the full gravitational field of the SMBH, which have not been reported in the literature in this context, can properly resolve the relative contribution of the Bondi and Hill reservoirs, quantify the true shocked-gas mass and energy budget, and determine whether stellar-mass black holes can in fact produce the observed QPE properties.
+To summarize, global three-dimensional hydrodynamic simulations that self-consistently include the full gravitational field of the SMBH are essential to properly resolve the relative contributions of the Bondi and Hill scales, quantify the true shocked-gas mass and energy budget, and assess whether stellar-mass black holes can power the observed QPEs.
+While such global simulations have recently been performed for more massive perturbers \citep{ressler2024ApJ...967...70R, ressler2025ApJ...993L..22R, 2025arXiv250619900D}, which can excite spiral density waves and drive longer-term disk evolution, simulations in the low-mass-ratio EMRI regime relevant to QPEs have not yet been reported in the literature.

 This paper is organized as follows.
 In Section~\ref{sec:model}, we analyze the theoretical framework of the EMRI+disk model and estimate relevant timescales and energy budgets.
 In Section~\ref{sec:sim}, we then describe the setup of our global numerical simulations.
 Results of star-disk and black hole–disk collisions are presented in Section~\ref{sec:results}.
 In Section~\ref{sec:discussion}, we offer a detailed discussion and further analysis of the EMRI+disk collision model.